Out of the Past, Into the Future: Soman Chainani

 BY Cody Daniel Beltis , February 23, 2021

-Out of the Past, Into the Future is a bi-weekly series which aims to chronicle a limitless scope of work by Columbia filmmakers representative of the past, present, and future.
+Out of the Past, Into the Future is a bi-weekly series that aims to chronicle a limitless scope of work by Columbia filmmakers representative of the past, present, and future.
 This series investigates how Columbia film projects, and the bespoke stories therein, are enmeshed with tales of history and experience, and harbingers of what’s to come.

 This week we sat down with alumnus Soman Chainani ’08 to discuss the upcoming Netflix adaptation of his series, The School for Good and Evil.